Mark Latham: Departure from politics

 On 18 January 2005, citing life-threatening illness and family concerns, Latham announced his resignation from the Labor Party leadership and from Parliament.
 He strongly criticised the media for invading his family's privacy during his illness.
 Latham had been federal Labor leader for 13 months, the shortest tenure since Billy Hughes was expelled from the party in 1916.
 Latham was only the second federal Labor leader, after Matthew Charlton in 1928, to leave politics without ever having held ministerial office.

 Political journalist Mungo MacCallum wrote: Latham became leader too early in his career, he lacked the skills needed to deal with the webs of intrigue within his own party, he refused to massage the media and the advisers he did listen to were out of their depth against Howard's praetorian guard.
 But he had many qualities that were not only desirable and attractive but are in short supply in today's ALP.
 In other circumstances he could have developed into a formidable leader, even prime minister.
 As it is, he remains one of the great what-ifs.

 Publications

-Although Latham wrote Civilising Global Capital while he was an MP, most of his works have been written after his parliamentary career.
+Although Latham wrote Civilising Global Capital while he was an MP, most of his works have been written after his federal parliamentary career.